Mastering Featured Snippets: A Technical SEO Guide

 • Keyword Rankings: Track the rankings of the keywords you're targeting for featured snippets.
 Are they improving?
 Remember, as previously mentioned, you typically need to rank on the first page to have a shot at winning a snippet.

-• Featured Snippet Ownership: Identify which keywords you currently own featured snippets for.
+• Featured Snippet Ownership: Identifying which keywords you currently own featured snippets for often requires third-party SEO tools like Semrush or Ahrefs, or manual checks, as Google Search Console doesn't explicitly label 'owned' snippets.
 This gives you a baseline to measure progress against.

 • Organic Traffic: Analyze the organic traffic to pages with featured snippets.
 Are you seeing a noticeable increase in traffic compared to pages without snippets?